Wangbk-dl/DCP-Net/README.md

 # DCP-Net
-The official implementation of the
+The official implementation of "Uncertainty Modeling of the Transmission Map for Single Image Dehazing"